Dr. Joseph Mercola - Take Control of Your Health

 Brian Richards references long-term Finnish population studies and Dr. Rhonda Patrick's review showing that sauna use four times per week produces significantly better health outcomes than once weekly, including dramatic reductions in all-cause mortality.

-"the stunning benefits of sauna.
-And these long-term finished studies, they show that what you need to do is use it four times a week and even once a week is really not as amazing as three or four times a week."
+"Rhonda Patrick study that you referenced, the stunning benefits of sauna.
+And these long-term finished studies, they show that what you need to do is use it four times a week and even once a week is really not as amazing as three or four times a week.
+So having a sauna at home."

 Most far-infrared saunas have dangerously high electric fields despite low-EMF marketing